-ELR candidates are responsible for advising the ELR service of any changes in their circumstances that could affect their employment opportunities, for example:
+ELR candidates are responsible for updating their profile as these circumstances could affect employment opportunities, for example:

 - newly acquired skills or work experience, or

 - changes in contact details (for example, contact telephone number, postal address, etc).

-- Read the Candidate Guidelines and complete the Entry Level Recruitment Registration Form.
-Send the completed and signed ELR Registration Form, together with your up-to-date resume (which details your work experience) to Recruitment Services (see details below).
+- Read the Candidate Guidelines and complete your Entry Level Recruitment application online and attach your up-to-date resume (which details your work experience).

 - When your Registration Form is received, Recruitment Services will send you an acknowledgement letter.
 Your details will then be included in the ELR candidate pool.
 This includes your employment preferences for the level and location of vacancies.
 You may select multiple options when responding to these questions, to increase your chance of employment.

 - When a vacancy becomes available, the agency will contact Recruitment Services and request a list of potential candidates to be referred to them for consideration.
 The list is compiled from the candidate pool in accordance with the selection criteria for the vacancy, which may cover a range of administrative skills (as listed on your Registration Form and evidenced in your resume).

-- If your skills and experience match those required for the vacancy, and the vacancy details correspond with your employment preferences, Recruitment Services will contact you to discuss your availability and interest in the position.
+- If your skills and experience match those required for the vacancy, and the vacancy details correspond with your employment preferences, you will receive an email to confirm your availability and interest in the position.
 If you agree, you will be referred to the agency for consideration along with other suitable candidates.
 A copy of your resume is sent to the agency, so it is important to keep your information up to date.

 - The agency will compare the skills and experience of each candidate to the selection criteria for the vacancy, and undertake further assessment if required.
 This may include an interview.